Our main themes are 18th century life, Methodist history and slavery and the abolition.

 If you have any queries or you wish to make a booking please contact our Learning Officer.

-Please note: if you need a space for lunch let us know at least a month in advance to avoid disappointment.
+Please note: if you need a space for lunch please let us know in advance.
+All our programmes are free.

-Experience what life was like for a servant in a Middle Class home in 18th century London.
+Experience what life was like in 18th century London.

 This programme will bring Wesley’s Chapel alive for your students.